With the proper dog training tools and methods, no dog should be an obedience school dropout

 To an untrained eye, dog training looks easy when watching the ‘dance’ between handler and animal.
 The trainer is portraying the skill and knowledge amassed over many years and many dogs.
 Not just the puppies, but the adults too.
 The dangerous ones and the easy ones.
 Each dog is an equal contributor to a trainer’s skills and education.

-In addition, the dog owner must be motivated and consistent in working with their dog for any program to be effective.
-Practicing daily a minimum of 15 minutes at home as well as utilizing the commands in everyday living is crucial in achieving complete on and off-leash control.
+Also, the dog owner must be motivated and consistent in working with their dog for any program to be effective.
+Practicing daily a minimum of 15 minutes at home and utilizing everyday living commands is crucial in achieving complete on and off-leash control.

 This may seem a lot, but the time and energy invested will determine how much an owner and their dog can accomplish —-a small outlay to reap benefits and rewards for many years.